richardhenyash/balloon-pop-maths/README.md

 ### Design Changes During The Phase 1 Development ###
 After initial early user testing and feedback, the following minor changes were made:

-* [In game score](./assets/testing/game-score.png) was moved from underneath the game question to the top right corner.
+* [In-game score](./assets/testing/game-score.png) was moved from underneath the game question to the top right corner.
+* [Options audio controls](./assets/testing/options-audio.png) were added to allow audio to be toggled on and off from the options area.
-* [Audio controls](./assets/testing/game-audio.png) were added to allow audio to be muted in game.
+* [In-game audio controls](./assets/testing/game-audio.png) were added to allow audio to be toggled on and off in-game.
 * Collapsing [How To Play](./assets/testing/how-to-play.png) section was added underneath [Options](./assets/testing/game-options.png) to explain how to play and to give some further information about the game.
 * [Game loader](./assets/testing/game-loader.png) was added and is now shown until the game window is completelety loaded.